steinbergmedia/vst3_tutorials/dataexchange-tutorial/README.md

 When there are no samples in the `processData` we jump out of the method directly.

-Now the first thing we need to do is to lock and new block from the `dataExchange` object:
+Now the first thing we need to do is to acquire a new block from the `dataExchange` object:

 ```c++
 tresult PLUGIN_API DataExchangeProcessor::process (Vst::ProcessData& processData)